Convergence analysis of GMRES applied to Helmholtz problems near resonances: GMRES

 \subsection{Convergence results with HR values}

-While Ritz values offer useful spectral insights, their indirect connection to GMRES residuals often leads to looser bounds.
-In contrast, convergence estimates based on HR values—being directly tied to the GMRES residual polynomial—can yield sharper and more informative results.
-Cao~\cite{Cao1997NCB} proposed such a bound by linking GMRES convergence to the approximation of the smallest eigenvalue by an HR value.
+For the reasons stated in Remark 2.3, Cao~\cite{Cao1997NCB} proposed such a bound by linking GMRES convergence to the approximation of the smallest eigenvalue by an HR value.
 Building on this idea, we introduce two generalizations that consider the approximation of an entire subset of eigenvalues by corresponding HR values, rather than just a single one.
 This leads to a natural partition of the spectrum into two groups: the eigenvalues closely approximated by HR values, and the remaining ones.
 This strategy is reminiscent of spectral clustering techniques that separate eigenvalue distributions into dominant clusters and peripheral outliers~\cite{CampbellIpsenEtAl1996GMP,MarchandGalkowskiEtAl2022AGH}.